-In a conversation with a colleague, I was telling him that it would be nice to have more real world practice data on their treatment for stage 4 lung cancer.
+In a conversation with my colleague, I was telling him that it would be nice to have more real world practice data.

 It would be interesting to see if results from real world practice is similar (or not) to those reported in clinical trials, which are conducted and tightly monitored for treatment effectiveness and patient safety.